 The more you bring in rhinos to integrate, he added, the more the assurance of strength of genes that are strong and resistant.

-There is expected to be an official exchange of documents from European zoos to Rwandan officials in Akagera Park today.
+There is expected to be an official exchange of documents from European zoos to Rwandan officials in Akagera National Park today.